 Instructions for registration as a doctoral student at the university

-- The university requires registration/enrollment as a doctoral student during the entire period of the doctorate.
+- the university requires registration/enrollment as a doctoral student during the entire time of the doctorate.
 This can only be done after you have been included in the doctoral list of the faculty!
 You must register for the PhD via the SIM portal .
 Please go to the page "Anmeldung von Promotionen".
 There you will find all the information.
 Under step 2 you register your PhD.
 (Our letter for inclusion in the doctoral list of the faculty is sufficient as confirmation).

 IMPORTANT: The candidate’s suitability shall be determined in advance by means of a specific procedure.
 The procedure is decided by each department itself.
 The chairs of Systems Engineering, Physics and SuD use a special form for this evaluation.
-This form is optional.
-You can find a sample here.
+This form is optional; here you can find a sample of the evaluation form.
 Please ask your supervisor for more information.

 In case you have overlooked it so far, here again the hints to avoid plagiarism

 Graduate School of the Faculty

 Since 01.01.2012 you can enrol in the graduate school of the faculty.
 Within the framework of the Graduate School, you can attend doctoral, interdisciplinary continuing education courses.
 The successful participation will be confirmed with a certificate.